Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already indicate readOnlyHint=true, destructiveHint=false, idempotentHint=true, and openWorldHint=true.
-The description adds context about data granularity and trade session options but does not disclose additional behavioral traits like rate limits, pagination, or date range constraints.
+Annotations already declare readOnlyHint=true, destructiveHint=false, idempotentHint=true.
+The description adds that data is minute-by-minute and explains trade session options, but does not disclose any additional traits like data limits or return format.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.